flitzcode/python-fundamental/README.md

 # python-fundamental
-parto of RWID course on remote work
+part of RWID course on remote work

+it works